 IR35 for recruiters

-As a key part of the contingent workforce supply chain, the recruitment agency is often the fee-payer, ie making the payments to the contractor, and they are therefore responsible for ensuring all tax, National Insurance and any other deductions are made correctly.
+As a key part of the contingent workforce supply chain, the recruitment agency is often the fee-payer, i.e. making the payments to the contractor.
+This means that they are responsible for ensuring all tax, National Insurance and any other deductions are made correctly.

-It also means understanding, and being able to explain to both the contractor and the end client, the complexities of the off-payroll regulations and the implications of determining a contract to be inside or outside IR35.
+It also means understanding, and equally, being able to explain to both the contractor and the end client, the complexities of the off-payroll regulations.
+This includes knowing the implications of determining a contract to be inside or outside IR35.

 Establishing the key facts

 It is important to answer the questions below and understand the implications.
 We’re here to help guide you through.